 Eventually, this process will lead to a time when most of the world’s population will experience frequent media exposure to different races and ethnicities.
 This increased exposure will lead to a general increase in comfort with different races and ethnicities, while also decreasing their importance as defining attributes we place value upon.
 In this environment, other attributes, such as physical fitness, talent, and uniqueness, will become emphasized, fetishized, and promoted.

 Starting a discussion about human evolution by discussing the future of physical beauty norms may have seemed odd at first, but hopefully, you can now appreciate how it all ties together.

 You see, by 2040, we’ll enter an age where biology no longer holds absolute control over human evolution.
 Instead, through the advances we’re making in genomics and genetic engineering (explored fully in our Future of Healthcare series), humans will finally have a hand in how we collectively evolve.

 That’s why beauty norms matter.
 What we find attractive will inform our choices when it becomes possible to genetically engineer our children (and even re-engineer ourselves).
-What physical qualities will you emphasise over others?
-Will your child be a certain colour?
+What physical qualities will you emphasize over others?
+Will your child be a certain color?
 Race?
 Or gender?
 Will they have super strength?
 A towering intellect?
 Will you breed aggression out of their natural personality?

 Read on to the next chapter of our Future of Human Evolution series, as we'll cover all these questions and more.